-(A) The Tribal Commission and the Primary Management Official of each tribally-owned or tribally-operated gaming establishment shall obtain an annual outside audit of such gaming establishment.
-A copy of such audit shall be provided to the Tribal Commission, the Tribal Council and the National Indian Gaming Commission.

-(B) Each contract for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000.00 annually shall be subject to an independent audit.
+- (A) The Primary Management Official of each tribally-owned or tribally-operated gaming establishment shall obtain an annual outside audit of such gaming establishment.
+A copy of such audit shall be provided to the Tribal Commission, the Tribal Council and the National Indian Gaming Commission. - (B) Each contract for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000.00 annually shall be subject to an independent audit.
 A copy of such audit will be provided to the Tribal Commission, the Tribal Council and the National Indian Gaming Commission.